BeestoSeesto/ZPS/README.md

 ⚖️ The Problem: "Digital Atrophy"

+🚫 NO MORE SOCIAL AND COGNITIVE DEATH
+The Zavala Protocol is founded on the belief that human character is built in the "Gap" between a feeling and a response.
+If AI automates that gap, the human dies.
+We use data (GPS, Time, Effort) to protect that gap.
+We are the Admins of our own souls.

 In 2026, AI is optimized for Friction Reduction.
 While efficient, this creates a "Stoned" user base—individuals who are passive, reactive, and disconnected from the Physical and Cognitive Effort required to maintain human relationships and character.

 The Zavala Sovereignty Protocol (ZSP) is the first logic layer designed to re-introduce Productive Friction.
 It prevents AI from automating human character and forces a "Sovereign Choice" by revealing the Reciprocity Math of every interaction.